Sukanya807/Credit_Risk_Analysis/README.md

 ##### Observations

-1. The accuracy score of the Random Oversampling Model is approximately 63%.
+1. The balanced accuracy score of the Random Oversampling Model is approximately 63%
-2. The precision for high-risk loans is very low at 1% and the sensitivity is around 57%
+2. The precision for high-risk loans is very low at 1% and very high for low-risk loans at 100%
-3. The precision for low-risk loans is very high at approximately 100% and the sensitivity is around 68%
+3. The recall for high-risk loans is around 57% and it is  68% for low-risk loans

  ### SMOTE Oversampling